nadethoughts/Aetheria/Campaigns/Nimble/Transcripts/Nimble Session 02 Transcript.md

 now then you would roll it again so you would be at twelve plus one but that's up to you i have no idea how many hit points this thing yes yep we don't know do we yeah you're currently doing what eight plus i think i took a little one plus your decks yeah yeah so up to you but it is an option yeah yeah so you're currently at eight five eight um and that would take one of my actions right no it's just no you just do it you should be doing that every time you have the opportunity yeah so you did so now you that just flipped to a four yep

+---

+### Closing and Table Discussion - Part 13

 yep so now you've got eight four eight twelve twelve now roll again it did explode two two okay so fourteen points of damage plus x plus x yeah so nineteen woo eviscerate you you you do quite yeah it's bad his head is floating yeah well as a precision guy you just you just poke him barely even looks like anything then there's streams of blood just kind of it's like a water gun yep all right so you got one more action uh six seven i'm gonna sling at the purple pink down there this guy yep okay oh yeah crit well you you had disadvantage so but you rolled two fours which means you crit with one of them so just uh re-roll the other one for for the extra damage we'll see what happens nope two okay

-so that's four plus two plus your dex so six nine nine and then it's less than three nope that's what your plus three is oh okay oh that's right you got me so you do nine points of damage to him yep for the rock okay uh you you hit him uh at like um well actually um well actually i hate it when people say that um actually this guy is medium armored which means what that means is what that means is you do not add your ability modifier to the damage so it's just six um now if you if the guy is heavily armored then you don't add your ability modifier and uh you half the damage um gross but but you know he's he's medium armored so you still did six points of damage to him which is still significant which is why the the rage dice are so important because those are actually dice
+so that's four plus two plus your dex so six nine nine and then it's less than three nope that's what your plus three is oh okay oh that's right you got me so you do nine points of damage to him yep for the rock okay uh you you hit him uh at like um well actually um well actually i hate it when people say that um actually this guy is medium armored which means what that means is what that means is you do not add your ability modifier to the damage so it's just six um now if you if the guy is heavily armored then

+you don't add your ability modifier and uh you half the damage um gross but but you know he's he's medium armored so you still did six points of damage to him which is still significant which is why the the rage dice are so important because those are actually dice

 they're not just nice addition yeah yeah yeah yeah and same thing with your old sworn stuff perfect all right uh i'm gonna summon for action one uh for action two i'm gonna command five six and he's gonna attack yeah 12 that's what we like to see but you can't crit it is a minion he does not crit still 12 damage it's still 12 yep um and it was on green a green a takes 12 green a gets consumed green a green a be dead feeds the fungus uh then one two three four five six seven eight yep that sounds like a shadow bolt to me yep